By Pamela Sexsmith

 "I belonged to the 3rd Canadian Infantry Division, attached to the 9th Brigade Canadian Army Infantry, the elite of the Canadian army chosen to crash into Hitler's west wall.
 The sapper battalion trained together for a year, in what was officially called 'combine operations,' as close to real combat conditions as possible," he said.

 "Our training was part of the buildup of Operation Overlord, with Churchill as our war boss.
 The North Sea was very cold, but we were young and could take a lot of punishment.
-We had trained hard with an eight-mile run before breakfast every day, and soon become hard as nails.
+We had trained hard with an eight-mile run before breakfast every day, and soon became hard as nails.

 "They told us it was preparation for D-Day.
 They never told us when or where it would happen, just somewhere in the English Channel, somewhere in France," he said.